Voxer/zag/web/client/js/ui/view/README.md

 }

 Dialog.prototype.onDoubleClick = function() {
-  console.log("you've double-clicked on the dialog", ++this.clicks, "times") }
+  console.log("you double-clicked on the dialog", ++this.clicks, "times") }
 ```